rayedchow/vgit/README.md

 ## Using the CLI
 ### Committing
 Committing is immensely simple.
-The syntax is: `vgit COMMIT TEXT HERE`
+The syntax is: `vgit "COMMIT TEXT HERE"`

 ### Pushing
 To push the commits you have made, execute `vgit -p`.